MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 ### Functional UI Testing

 The QA team does a lot of test manually, which of course take some time and is prone to mistakes.
-On one of Orckestra's front end application some functional tests were already in place.
-We decided to use the same approach, and to also make those tests part of the continuous integration pipeline, faster feedback is always better.
+Because on one of Orckestra's front end application some functional tests were already in place, we decided to use the same approach, and to make those tests part of the continuous integration pipeline.
+Faster feedback is always better.

-These tests are written in Node.js and use [Nigthwatch.js](http://nightwatchjs.org/) to interact with the UI (behind the scene, Nightwatch.js uses [Selenium](http://www.seleniumhq.org/)).
+These tests are written in Node.js and use [Nigthwatch.js](http://nightwatchjs.org/) to interact with the UI.
+Behind the scene, Nightwatch.js uses [Selenium](http://www.seleniumhq.org/)).
 Nightwatch is very easy to use, here is what a simple test looks like:

 {% highlight javascript %}